demisto/content/Packs/GoogleCloudSCC/README.md

 <h2>Sample Use Cases</h2>
 <p>
-1. <strong>Vulnerability findings - Public bucket ACL:</strong> When a cloud storage bucket is detected as publicly accessible (that means that anyone can read/ edit the content of the bucket) the user will be notified about this event and will get a recommendation on how to act regarding this issue. <br> usually for this type of event, you will need to remove users from the bucket's members list
+1. <strong>Vulnerability findings - Public bucket ACL:</strong> When a cloud storage bucket is detected as publicly accessible (that means that anyone can read/ edit the content of the bucket) the user will be notified about this event and will get a recommendation on how to act regarding this issue. <br>
+Usually for this type of event, you will need to remove users from the bucket's members list.
 </p>
 <p>
 2. <strong>Vulnerability findings - Open RDP Port:</strong> When a firewall configuration is set to have an open RDP port that allows connections from all IP addresses on TCP | UDP port 3389. <br>